learn-co-curriculum/dsc-performing-principal-component-analysis/README.md

 ## Step 4: Calculate the eigenvectors and eigenvalues of the covariance matrix

-Its time to compute the associated eigenvectors.
-These will form the new axes when its time to reproject the dataset on the new basis.
+It's time to compute the associated eigenvectors.
+These will form the new axes when it's time to reproject the dataset on the new basis.

 ```python